erikerlandson/erikerlandson.github.com/source/_posts/2016-02-08-efficient-multiplexing-for-spark-rdds.markdown

 }
 ```

-Suppose you wanted to run an input-validation filter on some data, and send the data that pass validation into one RDD, and data that failed into a second RDD, with data about the error that occurred.
+Suppose you wanted to run an input-validation filter on some data, and send the data that pass validation into one RDD, and data that failed into a second RDD, paired with information about the error that occurred.
 Data validation is a potentially expensive operation.
-With multiplexing, you can write the filter to operate in a single efficient pass to obtain both the valid stream and the stream of error-data:
+With multiplexing, you can easily write the filter to operate in a single efficient pass to obtain both the valid stream and the stream of error-data:

 ```scala
 def validate[T :ClassTag](rdd: RDD[T], validator: T => Boolean) = {